The Dave Ramsey Show

 👤 Who Should Listen

-- Adult children managing finances for elderly parents with dementia or complex financial situations.
+- Adult children managing the finances of elderly parents, especially those with dementia or large estates.

-- Entrepreneurs considering taking on debt to start or expand a business.
+- Entrepreneurs contemplating taking on debt to start or expand a business.

 🔑 Key Takeaways